jakewvincent/mkdnflow.nvim/README.md

     * If using an autopair plugin that automtically maps `<CR>` (e.g. [nvim-autopairs](https://github.com/windwp/nvim-autopairs)), see if it provides a way to disable its `<CR>` mapping (e.g. nvim-autopairs allows you to disable that mapping by adding `map_cr = false` to the table passed to its setup function).

 ## ☑️ To do
+* [ ] Add option to continuously format tables as they are being edited
 * [ ] Finalize completion module & add comments

 <details>